speedybits/PokerTetris/CARDTRIS.md

   - 5 cards in a horizontal row
   - 5 cards in a vertical column
 - When a poker hand is formed:
+  - Of the 5 cards in a row, only the cards that make up the winning hand pulse with a golden glow
   - Game pauses until the animation finishes and the remaining cards have settled
-  - Matching cards pulse with a golden glow
   - Notification appears showing hand type and points earned
   - Multiple hands show total points earned
   - Cards "explode" with animation before being removed